-Source: Simon, 2021
+Source: Simon (2021)

-Let’s discuss the transactions.
-We first make an investment to the business of our own money.
-We provide some owner financing into the business.
-And we'll call this contributed capital equity.
-So we issue stock for 200 and receive cash of 200.

-Next we also borrow some money from a bank, 800 on a 10% note.
-Therefore, long-term debt (LTD) increases and also cash.
+Take the transactions one by one.
+The first two transactions, which involve equity financing and debt financing, are financing activities.
+In the first transaction, we first invest our own money in the business; that is, we provide owner financing, which we call contributed capital equity.
+We therefore issue stock for $200 and receive cash of $200.
+In the second transaction, we borrow some money from a bank: $800 on a 10 percent note.
+Therefore, long–term debt (LTD) increases, and so does cash.

-In the third transaction we acquire land.
-Pipeline was 400.
-So now we're moving from the financing side, which were the first two transaction, right, so equity financing and debt financing, to the investing side.
-First we acquire land.
-And then in addition, we also build a surf shack which costs at Pipeline, 200.
-We record a decrease in cash and an increase in property, plant and equipment for both transactions
+In the third and fourth transactions, we acquire land for $400.
+This means that we move from financing activities to investing activities.
+In addition, we build the surf shack, which costs $200.
+Therefore, we record a decrease in cash and an increase in PPE for both transactions

-As we know the whole main purpose of running a business is to operate and hopefully generate a profit for your business.
-So the next stage will move us into the operating activities of the business.
-Specifically, we'll invest some of our money that we have left over in inventory.
-We'll buy some coffee from Jamie and Alex.
-After a long day of travelling and surfing, likely our customers need energy.
-So how about we keep some coffee on hand.
-It will cost us 400 at Pipeline to buy this inventory?
-Now 50% of that inventory we pay for in cash.
-So we'll pay our supplier right away.
-The other 50% we pay the vendor or the supplier in 30 days from now.
-So we have to be careful there how we structure this on the financial statements affects template.
-We will have cash go down by 200 and inventory up by 400.
-In order to balance the events we also have to show a short-term liability of accounts payable.
+Since the main purpose of running a business is to generate a profit, the remaining transactions move us into operating activities.
+We invest $400 in inventory by buying coffee to sell to customers.
+We pay for 50 percent of that inventory straight away in cash, and we will pay the supplier the remaining 50 percent in 30 days.
+Care is required to structure this on the financial statement effects template.
+Cash goes down by $200 and inventory goes up by $400.
+In order to balance these events, we have to show a short–term liability of accounts payable.

-Now our guests arrive.
-Word is out that the surf resort is operating, beautiful waves, beautiful weather.
-So our guests arrive and they stay with us for two weeks.
-But since we just started up, they will not pay us right away.
-They will pay us when they depart.
-We gave our guests that opportunity to say OK, come visit us and then experience the vacation and then you pay us when you depart.
-So again, something we have to consider how do we classify these sort of non-cash event, right?
-We're providing a service to customers.
-But they're not paying us right away.
-How should we think about that, another operating activity?
-The right away to record this is through a Revenue transaction.
-This represents that service we provide and the hope that the customers will pay us.
+Our customers arrive and stay at the resort for two weeks.
+They do not pay right away, but will pay on departure.
+Here, then, is another non–cash event that needs care; we are providing a service to customers, but they do not pay us immediately.
+The right way to record this is through a revenue transaction.
+This represents the service we are providing and our hope that the customers will pay us.